-Parties may be accompanied by an advisor of their choice, including an attorney, in any meeting or Grievance Process proceeding.
+Parties may be accompanied by an advisor of their choice, including an attorney, during the Grievance Procedure.
 If a party chooses an advisor who is not a District employee, the District is not responsible for any associated costs.
-The Superintendent or designee may establish restrictions regarding the extent to which the advisor may participate in the proceedings, as long as the restrictions apply equally to both parties (e.g., abusive, disruptive behavior or language will not be tolerated; advisor will not interrupt the investigator to ask questions of witnesses).
+The Investigator or Title IX Coordinator may establish restrictions regarding the extent to which the advisor may participate in the proceedings, as long as the restrictions apply equally to both parties (e.g., abusive, disruptive behavior or language will not be tolerated; advisor will not interrupt the investigator to ask questions of witnesses).